piles and haemorrhoid

 Best Practices:

-• Respond promptly to the urge to defecate
+• Respond promptly to the urge to pass stools

 • Avoid straining or sitting too long

-• Use a footstool to elevate your feet and improve toilet posture
+• Use a footstool to support better posture during bowel movements

 🛁 Take Warm Sitz Baths

-How: Sit in a warm bath for 10–15 minutes, especially after bowel movements.
-Repeat 2–3 times daily.
+How: Sit in warm water for 10–15 minutes, especially after bowel movements, once or twice daily.

 🧻 Maintain Good Hygiene